rodan/magic_carpet_2/README.md

 # Magic Carpet 2
 Based off the Reverse engineering of game Magic Carpet 2 from assembler to c/c++ language by Tomas Versly <br />
 Forked from Tomas Vesely's repo here: https://github.com/turican0/remc2 <br/><br/>
-Tomas has done amazing work, not only reverse engineering this code but updating it to use more modern memory allocation and use the SDL library for input and sound.
-He has even increased the sprite resolutions.

 ## about this fork

-this is a linux-targeted repository and changes include:
+this is a Linux and FreeBSD targeted repository and changes include:

  - major cleanup of the repository
  - added check/install script